Muneebbaig20/64-Puzzle-AI-Solver/README.markdown

 - **Challenges**: Managing memory usage and ensuring GUI responsiveness for complex puzzles.
 - **Future Work**: Implementing IDA\* for memory efficiency, adding pattern databases, and supporting manual user moves.

-For full details, refer to the project report (`report.pdf`) in the repository.
+For full details, refer to the project report (`project report.pdf`) in the project directory in repository.

 ## Requirements